tobiaboschi/FASTEN/README.md

 # FASTEN
 Functional Adaptive Feature Selection with Elastic-Net penalty

-The repo contains the code to perform functional feature selection usinf a Dual Augmented Lagrangian (DAL) algorithm.
+The repo contains the code to perform functional feature selection using a Dual Augmented Lagrangian (DAL) algorithm.
 The methods are presented in the following papers: REMEMBER TO ADD PAPERS

 FILES DESCRIPTION: